A full-term pregnancy lasts 40 weeks on average.

 Eat a healthy, well-balanced diet fit for pregnant women.

-Avoid eating food and drinks with too much salt (ask your doctor about how much is too much) and with any caffeine content.
+Avoid eating food and drinks with too much salt (ask your doctor about how much is too much) and any caffeine content.

 Enjoy your pregnancy and implement these pregnancy health tips to overcome the challenges of your changing body.